-If you are photographing fast action like a baseball swing or a bird in flight and you want to stop the action with a minimum of blur, you will need a fast shutter speed, such as 1/1000 of a second.
+If you are photographing fast action like a baseball swing or a race at a track meet and you want to stop the action with a minimum of blur, you will need a fast shutter speed, such as 1/1000 of a second.
 In other cases, for creative purposes, you may want to use a slow shutter speed of one second or more to achieve a certain effect, such as leaving the shutter open to capture a trail of automobiles' taillights at night.

-Figures 3-6 and 3-7 illustrate the effects of different shutter speeds for two shots of the same subject, a group of colorful beads being poured into a bowl.
+Figures 3-6 and 3-7 illustrate the effects of different shutter speeds for two shots of the same subject, a stream of colored beads being poured into a tall pitcher.
 For Figure 3-6, I set the shutter speed to 1/2000 of a second.
-In that image, you can see the individual beads clearly, as the fast shutter speed froze them in mid-air.
-In Figure 3-7, where I set the shutter speed to 1/80 second, the beads look more like strings of color, because the shutter speed was not fast enough to freeze them in place without blurring.
+In that image, you can see individual beads, as the fast shutter speed froze the action.
+In Figure 3-7, where I set the shutter speed to 1/30 second, the moving beads are smoothed out into a continuous flow, with no individual beads clearly visible.